-Horizontal and vertical modulation of a building should be used to reduce bulk and mass of a building.
+Horizontal and vertical modulation of a building is required to reduce bulk and mass of a building.
 Avoid using the same treatment across a wide building facade, which has a horizontal emphasis lacking human scale.
-Instead, divide them vertically into multiple bays and apply vertical facade treatments such as windows and columns.
-Use variations in design details, materials, colour and proportions whilst ensuring each part is complementary to the whole. informal surveillance opportunities can also be achieved through the considered application of balconies and windows.
-Recessed balconies should be opted for where possible because they provide better privacy, better weather protection and possible improved articulation than cantilevered balconies.
+Instead, divide them facade vertically into multiple bays and apply vertical facade treatments such as windows and columns.
+Use variations in design details, materials, colour and proportions whilst ensuring each part is complementary to the whole.

+also be achieved through the considered application of balconies and windows.
+Recessed balconies should be opted for where possible because they provide better privacy, better weather protection and often improved articulation than cantilevered balconies.

-The use of colour on buildings has a significant impact on the streetscape and should be used to create visual interest and character while being compatible to the surrounding environment.
+The use of colour on buildings has a significant impact on the streetscape and can create visual interest and character while being compatible to the surrounding environment.
 Use local materials where possible to contribute to local identity and distinctiveness.

-Although the primary and secondary facade designs are of principal concern with respect to articulation, all building elevations should be considered to provide for some visual interest and articulation.
+Although the primary and secondary facade designs are of principal concern with respect to articulation, all building elevations should need to be considered to provide for some visual interest and articulation.
 The rear facade is often highly visible, especially when the development is taller than surrounding buildings.
 The rear is usually where services and storage areas are located which need to be carefully considered to ensure they do not detract from the aesthetic of the building through placement and screening.